Hyperion-BT/helios-book/src/chapter_2/02_Validator_Scripts.md

 }
 ```

+>**Note**: The Helios compiler is smart enough to fill in a blank redeemer and datum when they are omitted.

+Most of the data needed for writing usefull validators is contained in the `ScriptContext`.
-The next page will cover the ScriptContext.
+We will cover the `ScriptContext` in the next page.